pytorch/pytorch.github.io/_posts/2023-04-07-celebrate-pytorch-2.0.md

 ---
 layout: blog_detail
-title: "Celebrate PyTorch* 2.0 with New Performance Features for AI Developers"
+title: "Celebrate PyTorch 2.0 with New Performance Features for AI Developers"
+author: Intel
 ---

-Congratulations to the PyTorch Foundation for its release of **PyTorch* 2.0**!
+Congratulations to the PyTorch Foundation for its release of **PyTorch 2.0**!
 In this blog, I discuss the four features for which Intel made significant contributions to PyTorch 2.0:

 1. TorchInductor
 2. GNN